marylee513/pm566_final_project/Final.md

 Participants with missing values in T2DM or fasting glucose or blood glucose after 120 minutes were excluded.
-Participants with implausible fasting glucose of greater than 200 mg/dL and glucose after 120 minutes of greater than 400 mg/dL were also excluded.
+Participants with implausible fasting glucose of greater than 200 mg/dL and blood glucose after 120 minutes of greater than 400 mg/dL were also excluded.

 ``` r
 vars <- vars %>%